live-clones/recalbox/TESTING.md

 - [ ] Check 8Bitdo SN30 pro / SF30 pro mapping
 - [ ] Check Palmos palmos52-en-t3.rom is correctly recognized
 - [ ] Check that no `/var/db/dhcpcd/eth0.lease: No such file or directory` appears in /var/log
+- [ ] Bump Libretro-uae: Check new CHD support on amigacd32 & amigacdtv

 ## Technique
 - [ ] Packages that require libgo2 compiles well